Tutorial setup

 Help on method query in module spack.database:

-Query the Spack database including all upstream databases.
+Queries the Spack database including all upstream databases.

 Args: